pubnub/pubnub-mcp-server/resources/sdk_docs/swift_message-actions.md

 ## Get message actions

-##### Requires Message Persistence
-Requires Message Persistence to be enabled for your key in the Admin Portal.
+Requires Message Persistence: enable in the Admin Portal for your key.

-Get a list of message actions in a channel.
-Actions are sorted by action timetoken in ascending order.
+Get a list of message actions in a channel, sorted by action timetoken (ascending).

-##### Truncated response
-When internal limits are hit, the response may be truncated and include a more property with additional parameters.
-Send iterative calls (adjusting parameters) to fetch more actions.
+Truncated response: When internal limits are hit, a more object is returned.
+Make iterative calls adjusting parameters to fetch more actions.

 ### Method(s)

 Use this Swift method:
 ```
 `1func fetchMessageActions(
 2    channel: String,